cwtsaiai/TNASSE/README.md

 ## Overview

-This repository contains an implementation of an efficient Neural Architecture Search (NAS) algorithm that is based on an improved version of the Search Economics (SEs) metaheuristic algorithm and a novel training-free score function.
+This repository contains an implementation of an efficient Neural Architecture Search (NAS) algorithm that is based on an improved version of the Search Economics (SE) metaheuristic algorithm and a novel training-free score function.

 The proposed NAS algorithm uses the expected value of each region in the search space to guide the search, enabling it to focus on high-potential regions and significantly reduce computation time.
 We aim to overcome the limitations of existing training-free methods that use simple metaheuristic algorithms and score functions that may misjudge the quality of a neural architecture.
 Experimental results show that the proposed NAS algorithm can find a similar or better result than most non-training-free NAS algorithms, but with a much shorter computation time.
 The article's contributions can be summarized as a more efficient and accurate method for NAS.

-For more details, please refer to our [paper](https://www.doi.org/10.1109/TEVC.2023.3264533)
+For more details, please refer to our [paper](https://www.doi.org/10.1109/TEVC.2023.3264533).

 ## Installation